CBT vs DBT

 A family is like a small business.
 When an addiction or mental illness strikes, the entire business can suffer.
 Through the right family therapy services, individuals and their families can take the next step in healing an addiction or conquering mental illness.
 Furthermore, with the right support, families can get back on track and start the healing process.

-When you learn the Finally, to begin rebuilding your family today, call Petersen Family Counseling at 720-513-1465.
+When you learn the Finally, to begin rebuilding your family today, call The Chronic Hope Instituteat 720-513-1465.